KedrikG/Boardgame-database-management/README.md

-# Hi, here i'll propose a way of managing a boardgame database
+# Hi, here i'll propose a way of managing a boardgame database in php/mysql